OneNote API overview

 Reach millions of OneNote users on all major platforms

 Use OneNote to increase your app usage.
-OneNote is preinstalled on new Windows devices, and is available for most platforms, online, and as part of Office 365.
+OneNote is preinstalled on new Windows devices, and is available for most platforms, online, and as part of Microsoft 365.
 When you publish apps that use the feature-rich OneNote environment, you have access to broad cross-platform market potential.

 What can I do with OneNote APIs in Microsoft Graph?

 The following are some of the most popular requests for working with OneNote resources.

 |GET my sections||https://graph.microsoft.com/v1.0/me/onenote/sections|

 |GET my pages||https://graph.microsoft.com/v1.0/me/onenote/pages|